Material Management Checklist for Plastic-Free Events in Breckenridge

 Sufficient Service

-Events must provide sufficient recycling, composting and trash (landfill) service for the activities listed.
+Events must provide sufficient recycling, composting, and trash (landfill) services for the activities listed.
 If the event has glass, an additional glass service is required. *Glass is not accepted in single-stream recycling.* For Tier 0-1 events, existing town service is acceptable.

 Zero Waste Specialists/Event Consulting